Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Preliminaries

-\begin{example} The following are the expansion operations for the pure 2-dimensional case:
+Note that there are in general multiple choices of a growth process for a strongly connected complex. \end{remark} \begin{example} The following are the expansion operations for the pure 2-dimensional case:

 where the costs are w.r.t the lower model and the inequalities follow from $S^1 _1(\{\alpha_i\}_i)>1$.
 The black and gray simplexes denote the complex before the expansion operation, while the red patterned simplexes denote new simplexes.
-We now see how a tetrahedron is constructed:
+For instance, consider the following growth process for the tetrahedron: